Julian Koster: Personal life

-Sexual assault allegations
+Dispute with Nesey Gallons

 On July 9, 2024, Koster was accused by fellow Elephant 6 musician Nesey Gallons of grooming and sexual assault.
-Gallons alleged that the grooming began via email contact when Gallons was fifteen years old and turned physical in April 2001 when Gallons was sixteen.
-Gallons further alleges that Koster sexually assaulted them twice in the summer of 2005.
+Gallons alleged that the grooming began via email contact when Gallons was fifteen years old and turned physical in April 2001 when Gallons was sixteen, further alleging that Koster sexually assaulted Gallons twice in the summer of 2005.
+Koster acknowledged having had a sexual relationship with Gallons and expressed remorse that their age gap, while legal in Georgia (Koster was 28 and Gallons was 16), was wrong and irresponsible on his part.
+He denied the other allegations, and claimed that they were part of an ongoing effort by Gallons and Gallons's spouse to coerce him into entering into a romantic relationship with them.